 WORKING TOGETHER IN AN INTERDISCIPLINARY WAY

-The Bauhaus.MobilityLab brings forth a lab platform where AI technologies are combined with data, companies and municipalities can cooperate and researchers meet users to develop sustainable innovations.
-The possible topics are very diverse, which is why the Bauhaus.MobilityLab sees itself as an ecosystem for the development of services, products and infrastructure.
+Bauhaus.MobilityLab creates a lab platform that allows AI technologies to be combined with data, companies and municipalities to cooperate, and researchers to meet users and develop sustainable innovations.
+There is a wide variety of possible topics, which is the reason why Bauhaus.MobilityLab sees itself as an ecosystem for the development of services, products and infrastructure.

-While the Bauhaus.MobilityLab, which is currently being developed as an open, scalable and transferable system, is to be used in other living labs across Europe in the future, the establishment of an AI real lab in the Thuringian state capital of Erfurt is already being supported as part of the project duration.
-This urban AI living lab is to demonstrate the performance of the lab platform and provide research and innovation services in the long term according to the principle of a lab-as-a-service.
-This is how the economic sustainability of the project is aimed for.
+Whilst Bauhaus.MobilityLab is currently being developed and plans are for it to be deployed as an open, scalable, and transferable system in other living labs throughout Europe, the establishment of an AI living lab in the state capital of Erfurt is already being supported within the framework of the project duration.
+This urban AI living lab is supposed to demonstrate the lab platforms performance capacity and render research and innovation services according to the principle of ‘Lab-as-a-Service’ in the long run.
+This way, the project’s economic sustainability is being pursued.

-The core innovation fields on which the Lab will focus in the coming years are "Next Generation Mobility" (NGM), "Intelligent Transport Systems" (ITS), "Extended Urban Modelling" (EUM) and "Intelligent Energy Management" (IEM).
+In the coming years, the core fields of innovation for the lab to concentrate on include "Next Generation Mobility" (NGM), "Intelligent Transport Systems" (ITS), "Extended Urban Modelling" (EUM) and "Intelligent Energy Management" (IEM).